saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 # Translating different types of files in Crowdin

-When you open a project in Crowdin (by clicking the relevant link in Task Manager) and choosing your language from those available, you will see the project folders and files:
+When you open a project in Crowdin (by clicking the relevant link in Task Manager) and choose your language from those available, you will see the project folders and files:

 ![screenshot](images/Crowdin_files.png)